 Suppose that a Witness who has several children argues in the following way: “The fact that birthdays were celebrated by pagans and not by the first Christians does not mean that Christians today must refrain from birthday celebrations.
 I have not found any material that conclusively shows that birthday celebrations are wrong for Christians.
 The way birthdays are celebrated today does not seem to violate any biblical principles.
 Friends of the one whose birthday it is are being invited in the same way friends are invited to a wedding anniversary party.
 They bring gifts, they eat good food, and everyone has a good time exactly as is done at a wedding anniversary party.
 I do not even think that the song “Happy birthday to you” gives improper honor to the one having the birthday, any more than songs to the bridal couple at a wedding or at their wedding anniversary, gives improper honor to them.
 In fact, some couples actually have a dedicated song commemorating their wedding and that is played or sung at their anniversary party—they even call it, “our song”.
 There is also cake at a birthday party, just like the cake at a wedding anniversary party.
 Therefore, I don’t see any substantive difference between a birthday celebration and an anniversary celebration.
 Because of this, I will let my children celebrate their birthdays.”

-JW have some compelling arguments against birthday celebration, but these are not exactly ironclad arguments.
+Jehovah’s Witnesses have some good arguments against birthday celebration, but these are not exactly ironclad arguments.
 The arguments of the brother in favor of birthday celebrations also appear to have some merit, especially with the backdrop of the aforementioned 2000 Awake! article mitigating how much weight the origins of certain customs actually have in connection with their modern-day counterparts.
-However, the standpoint of JW is that birthdays should not be celebrated, and in view of this, the words of Paul, about not becoming a stumbling block to fellow Christians, that I quoted above would strongly weigh against birthday celebrations by the brother.
+However, the standpoint of Jehovah’s Witnesses is that birthdays should not be celebrated, and in view of this, the words of Paul, about not becoming a stumbling block to fellow Christians, that I quoted above would strongly weigh against birthday celebrations by the brother.
 If he did that, unrest could result in the congregation.
 And so the principle in Romans 12:18, “If possible, as long as it depends on you, be peaceable with all men.” should be applied.

 But what would happen if the brother continues with his plan and arranges birthday celebrations for his children?
 He has not violated any biblical principle or biblical law, and his arguments cannot be countered by the Bible or by history.
 However, his actions may cause some unrest in the congregation.